 - Book central hotels in Oslo (and in other Norwegian cities).
 Things are expensive in Norway, so if you plan to visit the city on foot, make sure to book a hotel close to the city center or the attractions you want to see – public transport prices might not be friendly to your pocket.

 - Look out for additional charges.
 Some hostels and hotels in Oslo and in Norway charge additionally for bedding.
-This might come as a surprise to someone who has never travelled in this part of the world before.
+This might come as a surprise to someone who has never travelled to this part of the world before.

 - Before booking the Oslo accommodation check if breakfast is included in the price

-- If you travel Norway on a budget, make sure that the place where you stay in Oslo has access to the kitchen.
+- If you travel to Norway on a budget, make sure that the place where you stay in Oslo has access to the kitchen.
 It helps to save some money on food.

 - Book accommodation early enough.
 Prices go up closer to the date.